woman standing in front of whiteboard brainstorming

 Search for existing registrations and trademarks

-Before you get too attached to your chosen name, check the U.S. Patent and Trademark Office as well as your state's business registration database to make sure it hasn't already been registered by another business owner.
+Before you get too attached to your chosen name, check the U.S. Patent and Trademark Office as well as your state's business registration database to make sure the name hasn't already been registered by another business owner.
 If your name (or one extremely similar to it) is trademarked, you will not be able to use it for your business.

-Check search engines, domain registries and social media
+Check search engines, domain registries, and social media

 Your digital presence will serve as your "front door" for many customers searching for your business online.
 Run a quick Google search to see what kind of search results are associated with it.
 If any negative press or questionable content comes up, you may want to rethink the name or try a variant of it.
-You should also search domain registries and social media sites to make you can register a suitable URL and social media handles.
+You should also search domain registries and social media sites to make sure you can register a suitable URL and social media handles.

 Register your business name

-Once you've chosen a unique, available business name, register it with the government and begin marketing your brand.
 You may also wish to set up a trademark for your name.
-This will protect your business by providing you with exclusive rights to your own name and logo, and the right to pursue legal action for infringement.
+This will protect your business by providing you with exclusive rights to your own name and logo, as well as the right to pursue legal action for infringement.

 Already have a business name?
 Learn what to do next in our step-by-step startup guide.